AdobeDocs/campaign-classic.en/help/workflow/using/about-technical-workflows.md

 # About technical workflows{#about-technical-workflows}

 The workflows detailed in this section are installed with the different Adobe Campaign built-in packages.
 These packages, and related technical workflows, depend on your licence agreement.

-By default, they are available in a sub-folder of the following node: **[!UICONTROL Administration]** > **[!UICONTROL Production]** > **[!UICONTROL Technical workflows]**.
+By default, technical workflows are available in a sub-folder of the following node: **[!UICONTROL Administration]** > **[!UICONTROL Production]** > **[!UICONTROL Technical workflows]**.

 >[!NOTE]
 >